Memorial Day

 Cost is important, but it’s not the whole story.
 Take a look at the premium, the amount you will pay each month, how long will you pay that amount?
 It is not uncommon to pay until you are 100 or even older.
 Will you be able to pay that amount each month as you age?
 What if you live to be 100?
 Will the benefit stay in place?
 How much will you have paid in by that time?
 It’s not unheard of for people to end up paying more than they will receive in death benefits.

-A photo of a girl smiling with flowers on her eyes
+A photo of a cemetery with cross markers

 December 12, 2024